aymanapatel/confluent-workshop-december-2025/guides/00-simplified-flow.md

 # Hands-On with Confluent Cloud: Apache Kafka®, Apache Flink®, and Tableflow

 This is simplified flow.
-For more information check detailed guides.
+For more information check detailed [guides](./guides).

-## Step 1 - Set up playground
+## Step 1 Set up playground

-### 1.1 Onen the repository in GutHub Codespace
+### 1.1 Open the repository in GitHub Codespace

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)]( https://github.com/codespaces/new/anelook/cc-workshop-cryptocurrency-analytics-pipeline)